radianceteam/everscale-client-dotnet/generator/readme.md

 ## Running the generator

-Run the following command to run the code generator:
+Run the following command to generate .NET modules:

 ```
 npm run generate